-A photographer understands their dysmorphia & autism through self-portraits
+A photographer understands their dysphoria & autism through self-portraits

 Marvel Harris traces a five-year journey of finding self-love and acceptance in his new book, 'MARVEL'.